SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

     ![Figure: Copy these video settings](export-video4.png)

-5. In the ‘Audio settings’ tab, make sure the Bit rate is set to 320 kbps
+5. In the ‘Audio settings’ tab, make sure the Bit rate is set to 320 kbps:

     ![Figure:  Audio settings](export-video5.png)

 6. Click Next and save your file!

-### Example of the good Done Video
+### Example of a good Done Video

 `youtube: https://www.youtube.com/embed/OhVYTOKCsWI`
 ::: good